Last modified November 1, 2021

 The Products and Services are intended for use in the United States of America only.
 If you are a non U.S. user, please do not submit any personal or other data or use the Products and/or Services.

-“Personal Data” means data that allows someone to identify or con- tact an individual, including, for example, name, address, telephone number, e-mail address, as well as any other non-public information that is associated with or linked to any of the foregoing data.
-Personal Data includes the information that is collected from use of our Device, such as patient health related data pertaining to foot temperatures (“Patient Data”).
-“Anonymous Data” means data that is not associated with or linked to Personal Data; Anonymous Data does not, by it- self, permit the identification of individual persons.
-We collect and use Personal Data, Patient Data and Anonymous Data, as described below.
+“Personal Data” means data that allows someone to identify or contact an individual, including, for example, name, address, telephone number, e-mail address, as well as any other non-public information that is associated with or linked to any of the foregoing data.
+Personal Data includes the information that is collected from use of our Products and/or Services, such as patient health related data pertaining to foot temperatures (“Health Data”).
+“Anonymous Data” means data that is not associated with or linked to Personal Data; Anonymous Data does not, by itself, permit the identification of individual persons.
+We collect and use Personal Data, Health Data and Anonymous Data, as described below.

 - We may collect Personal Data, such as first and last name, gender, phone number, e-mail and mailing addresses, and/or location.

 - If you provide us feedback or contact us via e-mail, we will collect your name and e-mail address, as well as any other content included in your communications, in order to send you a reply.